 So, one could argue that, since the entire chart relies on the tax code, perhaps all Form 14s are unjust and inappropriate.
 I am not advising that attorneys necessarily take this position, but it is certainly arguable.

-In the meantime, please continue to use The Form 14 Assistant 2018 version 8.12, as the change by the Supreme Court is only to the directions and comments.
+This is the only change that has been made since 2017.
+Therefore, please continue to use The Form 14 Assistant 2018 version 8.12, as the change by the Supreme Court is only this single change to the directions and comments.
 The Form 14 itself has not been changed.
+Update will be provided soon.